 This is why trenchless technology can be the go-to option for residential, commercial, and municipal properties in the Sacramento area and throughout the state.

 The Complete List of Trenchless Technology Methods We Use

 Here are the trenchless technology methods used to repair and replace plumbing in Sacramento homes, businesses, and municipalities:

 Lateral Lining and Reinstatement of Flow

-One product that facilitates trenchless technology methods is cured in place pipe (CIPP).
-Plumbers are able to replace faulty sections of sewer line by accessing a sewer line or boring a small hole for access to the piece of pipe.
+One product that facilitates trenchless technology methods is cured-in-place pipe (CIPP).
+Plumbers are able to replace faulty sections of sewer lines by accessing a sewer line or boring a small hole for access to the piece of pipe.
 There are two methods for this type of repair or sewer line.

-Inversion Method – With the inversion method of pipe replacement, needs only one access point and can be used to line pipes that are up to 200 feet in length.
+- Inversion Method: The inversion method of pipe replacement, needs only one access point and can be used to line pipes that are up to 200 feet in length.
 With this method, epoxy is laid up on the inside of the pipe, where it will adhere and stop the leaks.

-Large jobs will likely require both the inversion and PIP method of trenchless technology to complete the repair.
+Large jobs will likely require both the inversion and PIP trenchless technology methods to complete the repair.